• Skip to primary navigation

 • Return the chicken briefly to the pan to gently heat through, before placing on top of the asparagus and peas.
 Pour over the sauce and serve immediately.

-Creamy tarragon chicken – recipe substitutions:
+Creamy tarragon chicken – recipe ingredients & substitutions:

 • Chicken supreme, we have used bone in chicken breasts as the bone adds extra flavour to the dish.
 However, you could also make this creamy tarragon chicken recipe with boneless chicken breasts, or even chicken thighs or legs.
 Just ensure that you adjust the cooking times accordingly.